jed709/jed709.github.io/index.md

 ---

 ===============
-Practical Introduction to Bayesian Parameter Estimation:
+A Practical Introduction to Bayesian Parameter Estimation
-A Tutorial for NeuroFrogs
 ===============